-There are currently about 2,300 waste portable battery collection points in Cyprus, or one per 390 residents.
+There are currently over 2,400 waste portable battery collection points in Cyprus (or one per 390 residents), the majority of which are located in Nicosia and Limassol.

-AFIS collection began as scheduled in June 2009 with the distribution of 250 bins in public and private buildings throughout the Island.
+AFIS' collection began as scheduled in June 2009 with the distribution of 250 bins in public and private buildings throughout the Island.
 By the end of 2012 there were about 2,000 collection containers (end 2011: 1,500) in schools, retailers and supermarkets, municipal and public areas and NGOs.